 Here’s another example of someone better known and with more than three decades in the self-help industry.

 To inspire and empower people to live their highest vision in the context of love and joy, in harmony with the highest good of all concerned. ~Jack Canfield

 Initially having failed to separate my occupational purpose with these more grandiose existential purposes, it made me feel that my purpose was mediocre.

-So if you’re seeking to live with purpose, here’s a recipe: define why you do what you do today, optimize to do more of what you enjoy to do next, and let the specific details (the "how" and the "what") of your existential purpose unfold itself in front of you as you grow.
+So if you’re seeking to live with purpose, here’s a recipe: define why you do what you do today, optimize for doing more of what you enjoy to do next, and let the specific details (the "how" and the "what") of your existential purpose unfold itself in front of you as you grow.